Madeeha-Anjum/multi-tenancy-system/README.md

     alembic upgrade head
     ```

-    see [Databases Information](./_setup_guide/database/database_structure.md) for more information on the database structure.
+    See [Databases Information](./_setup_guide/database/database_structure.md) for more information on the database structure.

 7. Load the initial data into the database: (optional)
-   When the application is run for the first time, it will create the necessary tables in the database.
+   - When the application is run for the first time, it will create the necessary tables in the database.
-   However, if you want to load some initial data into the database, you can run the following command:
+   However, if you want to load some initial data into the tables, you can run the following file using the command below:

      ```bash
      python scripts/startup.py
      ```

-## Usage
+## Usage :computer:

 1. Run the FastAPI application: